mightymos/OnbrightFlasher/readme.md

 2. Type "handshake" into the serial monitor.
 3. Power on the target microcontroller with 3.3V.
 4. If chip is protected, chip read will appear to fail due to NACK but chip type reported should be (0xA).
 Proceed to 'erase' step to unprotect chip.
 5. If chip is unprotected, serial monitor should display 'Handshake succeeded' along with chip type as (0xA).
-If not, follow instructions to retry.
+If handshake worked, try to erase anyway even if chip read fails.
 6. Type 'erase' command since the microcontroller is likely protected (this erases flash, cannot be recovered!).
 7. Type "setfuse 18 249" (sets reset pin as reset functionality rather than GPIO).
 8. Copy-paste hex lines starting with ':' into the serial monitor and hit the enter key.